 Note: It’s likely that you’ll be trekking through mud and covered in dirt by the end of your trek so consider bringing clothes that you won't mind ruining.

 - Trekking pants.
+We like these trekking pants (his and hers) because they have lots of zipped and secure pockets so that you can easily access smartphones, wallets, or anything else without worrying that something might fall out in the jungle.
 If you have waterproof pants with you, carry these in your backpack in case of rain.
-You will also be recommended to tuck your pant legs into your socks to prevent nasty creatures from crawling up your legs.
+You will also be recommended to tuck your pant legs into your socks (love Smart Wool hiking socks) to prevent nasty creatures from crawling up your legs.

 - T-shirt and long-sleeved shirt.
 We recommend a t-shirt with a light long-sleeved shirt over top to protect you against sun exposure and bugs (of which there are A LOT in the forest and jungle).

-- Waterproof jacket.
+- Waterproof or water-resistant jacket.
 Keep this handy, especially in the wet season.

 - Fleece or light jacket.
 The park is above 2,000 meters (6,000 feet).
 It’s unlikely that you will be cold when trekking in the humid forest, but you may become chilled waiting around for word of the gorillas’ location or when stopping for lunch.